aws/aws-cdk-rfcs/0000-template.md

   choosing them?
 - What is the impact of not doing this?

-# Prior Art

-Discuss priort art, both the good and the bad, in relation to this proposal.
-A few examples of what this could include are.

--

 # Adoption Strategy

 If we implement this proposal, how will existing CDK developers adopt it?
 Is this a breaking change?
 How can we assist in adoption?

+# Unresolved questions

+- What parts of the design do you expect to resolve through the RFC process before this gets merged?
+- What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
+- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

 # Future Possibilities

-THing about what the natural extension and evolution of your proposal would be and how it would affect CDK as whole.
+Think about what the natural extension and evolution of your proposal would be and how it would affect CDK as whole.
 Try to use this section as a tool to more fully consider all possible interactions with the project and ecosystem in your proposal.
 Also consider how this fits into the roadmap for the project.